willkessler/jupytergraffiti/README.md

 ![kernel_restart](./images/kernel_restart.png)

-### Installation Option #2: Install a Docker image (Slightly More Complex Option)
+### Installation Option #2: Run Jupyter Notebook with a Docker Image Containing Graffiti (Slightly More Complex Option)

+[Install Docker](https://docs.docker.com/install) first unless you've already installed it.

-You'll need to [install Docker](https://docs.docker.com/install) first.
-Then you can take the following steps in a terminal shell on your laptop:
+Then enter this command in a terminal on your computer:

 ```
 ./jupytergraffiti/build_and_run.sh
 ```

-This will build and start up a Docker container running the Jupyter Server and the Jupyter Graffiti extension, with the container's home directory being mounted where your Jupyter Notebook(s) are located.
+This will build and start up a Docker container running the Jupyter Server and the _Jupyter Graffiti_ extension, with the container's home directory being mounted where your Jupyter Notebook(s) are located.

-The advantage of using the Docker container is that Jupyter Graffiti is always loaded automatically so you don't have the run `import jupytergraffiti` in the Notebook just to play back _Graffiti_s (but you will need to run it to access the Graffiti API, cf below for details on that).
+The advantage of using the Docker container is that *Jupyter Graffiti* is always loaded automatically so you don't have to execute `import jupytergraffiti` in the Notebook just to play back *Graffitis*  (but you *will* need to run it to access the _Graffiti_ API, see below for details on that).

 Take a look at the output of the Jupyter Server running in the